VincentBailly/rfcs-1/accepted/0034-pure-mode.md

 ### [yarn](https://yarnpkg.com/)

-Strict package manager and project manager.
+Package manager with a `pure-mode` and project manager.

 ### [Import maps](https://github.com/WICG/import-maps)

-Standard supported by [a few browsers](https://caniuse.com/import-maps) and [deno](https://deno.land/) which makes it possible to implement strictness.
+Standard supported by [a few browsers](https://caniuse.com/import-maps) and [deno](https://deno.land/) which makes it possible to implement `pure-mode`.

 ## Unresolved Questions and Bikeshedding